vitodeploy/docs/introduction/securing.md

 Create an A record on your domain's DNS manager and point it to your Vito server's IP address.

 ::: warning
-If you are using CloudFlare make sure you have the cloud proxy off at this stage!
+If you are using Cloudflare make sure you have the cloud proxy off at this stage!
 :::

 Open `/etc/nginx/sites-available/vito` with an editor on your terminal like `nano`: